 - Coordinate our complementary tools for measuring and improving fishery and aquaculture performance.
 We are drawing upon our existing standards to create tools to help fisheries and aquaculture define a clear path for improvement as well as working to increase the efficiency of our internal systems for data, auditing, and traceability.

 - Communicate clearly with seafood producers and buyers about our tools and the pathway to sustainability.
-This includes coordinating our outreach to industry in key markets such as the United States, Spain, and Japan.
+This includes coordinating our outreach to industry in key markets such as the United States, Mexico, and Japan.

 - Collaborate to fill gaps and scale impact.
 We are exploring how we align our efforts to support producers to improve their performance, as well as strengthen national policies that govern fisheries and aquaculture management.